RBG-00/serverless-three-tier-app/README.md

-**🚀 Serverless Three-Tier Web Application on AWS**
+# 🚀 Serverless Three-Tier Web Application on AWS

-**📖 Overview**
+## 📖 Overview
 This project is a fully serverless three-tier web application built using AWS services.
 It demonstrates how to design and deploy a scalable, cost-efficient web application without managing servers.

-**🏗 Architecture**
+---

+## 🏗 Architecture
 The application follows a three-tier architecture:

-Frontend Tier: Static website hosted on Amazon S3 and delivered via CloudFront Backend Tier: API managed by API Gateway and processed using AWS Lambda Database Tier: NoSQL database using DynamoDB
+- **Frontend Tier**: Static website hosted on Amazon S3 and delivered via CloudFront
+- **Backend Tier**: API managed by API Gateway and processed using AWS Lambda
+- **Database Tier**: NoSQL database using DynamoDB

+---

 ## 🔁 Architecture Flow